turcuciprian/myVimConfig/myCustomLuaConfig/README.md

 h - go left 1 character
 j - go down 1 character
 k - go up one character
+/abc - find inside current file the characters abc n - next occurance of the previously searched word
+N - previous occurance of the previously searched word e - jump to last character in word w - jump to first character in word b - jump to first character in word ciw'Ctrl+r"' - wrap a word in single quotes

 vi{ - select everything between {} that I am in or on now